nikolads/fmi-raytracer/README.md

 # FMI Raytracer

-A university project to make a GPU raytracer.
+University project to make a GPU raytracer.

 This is a work in progress.
 Currently it can only render a set of spheres hardcoded in the shader.
 In addition most of the parameters for Vulkan are hardcoded and picked just so that it runs on the hardware I am testing on.